mctherapy/simple_di_dart/README.md

 - Singleton service handling
 - Transient service handling
 - Scoping (special case of singleton services with lifetime of a container or it's scoped copy)
+- Unit tests [♟️]
 - **Mostly** automatic cleaning after containers and their services

-In progress:
-- Unit tests [♟️]

 Not implemented:
 - Registering services with functional destructors [♟️]